yousefelassal/quote-cron/README.md

 > All tremble at violence; all fear death.
 Putting oneself in the place of another, one should not kill nor cause another to kill.

 > No one has a finer command of language than the person who keeps his mouth shut.

+> Step with care and great tact and remember that Life's a Great Balancing Act.